f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - line frequency is 8100 Hz
   - 186 points fit in 8100 × 186 = 1506.6 kS/s
   - 185 points fit in 8100 × 185 = 1498.5 kS/s
   - therefore the closest sample rate is 1498.5 kS/s for 185 points per line

-<h3>5: Number of points (or samples) per line</h3>
+<h3>5: Number of virtual points or samples per line</h3>

-This is the number of points or samples per complete line including sync and padding.
-This is derived from the sample rate and line frequency as the ratio of the two.
-For example with a 625 lines &#215; 25 FPS signal the line frequency is 15625 Hz.
-If the channel sample rate is 1500 kS/s this yields 1500000/15625 = 96 points.
-If the ratio is not an integer then the integer part is taken.
+This is the number of (virtual) points or samples per complete line including sync and padding.
+Calculation of this number is explained above (4)

 <h3>6: BFO PLL lock indicator</h3>